Joker-j-o/Joker-j-o.github.io/_posts/2019-12-28-joker-blog.md

 pip3 install virtualenv
 pip3 install virtualenvwrapper-win
 ```
-This is installing the virtual environment
+> This is installing the virtual environment
----

 # **In Linux**
-`After installing the virtual environment, if the mkvirtualenv command cannot be found, the environment variable must be configured:`
+`After installing the virtual environment, `
+`if the mkvirtualenv command cannot be found,`
+`the environment variable must be configured:`
 ```s
 # 1. Create a directory to hold the virtual environment
 mkdir $HOME/.virtualenvs